marionbarker/loopdocs/docs/operation/features/carbs.md

 * If you inadvertently missed recording an earlier meal, just scroll the time back to when that food started to absorb.
 * If you want to prebolus some portion of the meal that you're about to eat, just scroll the time forward.
-* You can prebolus part of your meal with the current time, and then record a second entry by scrolling the time forward for an hour or two to prebolus for a steak that may not start absorbing right away.
+* You can prebolus part of your meal with the current time, and then record a second entry by scrolling the time forward for an hour or two to prebolus a slower absorping item, e.g., a steak that may not start absorbing right away.

 Next, you have the option to select your absorption time and select an icon.
-This is not required - you can just accept the Taco absorption time default and keep going.
+This is not required - you can just accept the default taco absorption time and keep going.
 The standard icons and absorption times are listed below.
 You may have modified these by doing a [Code Customization](../../build/code_customization.md#default-carb-absorption-times).

-* The lollipop represents a 2 hour absorption (FAST)
+* The lollipop corresponds to a 2 hour absorption (FAST)
-* The taco represents a 3 hour absorption (MEDIUM)
+* The taco corresponds to a 3 hour absorption (MEDIUM)
-* The pizza represents a 4 hour absorption (SLOW)
+* The pizza corresponds to a 4 hour absorption (SLOW)

-If you don't want the Taco default, you can tap on the lollipop or pizza to select those absorption times.
+If you don't want to use the default taco absorption time, you can tap on the lollipop or the pizza icon to select those absorption times, or manually enter an absorption time between 30 min and 8 hours (method described below).
 If you want more detail recorded about the meal, there are alternative food icons and even text labels you can select.

-The alternative food icons are revealed by tapping anywhere on `Food Type` row that is not a lollipop, taco or pizza.
+The alternative food icons are revealed by tapping anywhere on `Food Type` row that is not a lollipop, taco or pizza icon.
 These alternative food icons are arranged (scroll left or right) based upon how long each food takes to absorb.
 From left to right is FAST, MEDIUM, SLOW or OTHER.
-If you mix icons from different categories, the absorption time updates to the longest absorption time for any icon tapped.
+If you mix two icons from different categories, the absorption time updates to the longest absorption time.
+With three or more, you should double-check the absorption time and adjust it if necessary.
 You can also tap on the `abc` that appears in the lower left corner and manually type in your food label.

-Note that the lollipop, taco and pizza do not show up on the Nightscout screen but the alternative icons and labels are displayed.
+Note that the lollipop, taco and pizza do not show up on the Nightscout screen whereas the alternative icons and labels are displayed.

-Regardless of the choice of icons on the `Food Type` row, you have the option of adjusting the `Absorption Time` in half-hour increments from 30 minutes to 8 hours.
+Regardless of the choice of icons on the `Food Type` row, you have the option to adjust the `Absorption Time` in half-hour increments from 30 minutes to 8 hours.
 (Note the dial may go past 8 hours, but it spins back to 8 if you try to exceed that time.)
 Loop will initially estimate your absorption time at 150% of the time that you enter.
 As a result, carbs entered using the taco icon will initially be treated as 4.5 hour absorption.
 More about this later in the [Dynamic Carb Absorption](carbs.md#dynamic-carb-absorption) section.

 You do not have to enter all carbs for a meal at the same absorption or eating time.
 If you want to enter some of the meal's carbs as faster and some as slower, you can log the meal over several individual entries.
 For example, for meals that have sugary carbs as well as slow acting carbs (Chinese food), you may want to record some carbs as lollipop and some as pizza.
 Another example would be steak and potatoes, you may want to record the potatoes with a current start time and taco absorption and the steak with a start time of 1-2 hours into the future and a 5 hour absorption time.